University of Texas at Dallas: Expansion and growth

-Founded at the dawn of the Information Age and steeped in science and technology, The University of Texas at Dallas has been more intent on creating the future than on preserving its history.
-As a result, not all relevant early historical details were documented carefully and fully; which is a reflection of the nature of a youthful institution's disregard for archiving.
-While some details were preserved, detailed historical documentation for the university did not start until around the late 2000s.

 In July 1971, Bryce Jordan became the university's first president and served until 1981.
 At that time the campus consisted of only one facility (the Founders Building) and only admitted graduate students.
 During Jordan's 10-year tenure the university received 275 acres of land in 1972 from the Hoblitzelle Foundation.
-This allowed the campus to expand with the addition of a number of new facilities including most notable the Cecil H. Green Hall, the Eugene McDermott Library, and a campus bookstore.
+This allowed the campus to expand with the addition of a number of new facilities, including most notably the Cecil H. Green Hall, the Eugene McDermott Library, and a campus bookstore.
 The school received accreditation from the Southern Association of Colleges and Schools in 1972, and the first diplomas were awarded in 1973.

 The first bachelor's degrees were awarded in spring 1976.
 The Callier Center for Communication Disorders became part of the UTD in 1975 and the School of Management opened in 1975.
 Enrollment increased from 700 in 1974, to 3,333 in 1975, and later to more than 5,300 students in 1977.

 UT Dallas's first Nobel laureate, the late Polykarp Kusch, was a member of the physics faculty from 1972 to 1982.

 The first art installation, the Love Jack by Jim Love, was added to UTD's campus in 1976.
 The Visual Arts Building opened in 1978.

 Robert H. Rutford, an Antarctic explorer recognized with the naming of the Rutford Ice Stream and Mount Rutford in Antarctica, became the second president of UT Dallas in May 1982.
 He served in this post until 1994.
 During his tenure as president, the university secured approval for a school of engineering, added freshmen and sophomores to its student body, and built the first on-campus housing.